nurrashdikuhutan/selenium-nodejs/README.md

 nur kuhutan searching text in google

 How To Run:
-npm install
+- npm install
-npm test googleSearch
+- npm test googleSearch

-Things to ADD:
+Things to Add:
 - Github Action Integration by creating yml file
 - Sauce Lab runnner for cloud execution
 - Reporting and Logging